Social Ministry

 Appalachia Ministry

-A team of parishioners visits far southwest Virginia, volunteering at the Remote Area Medical event in Wise County in July.
+A team of parishioners visits far southwest Virginia, volunteering at the Remote Area Medical event in Wise County.

 Habitat for Humanity